DataDog/documentation/content/en/serverless/installation/dotnet.md

 To instrument your .NET serverless application, you must use **either** the the [Datadog Lambda Extension][1] (beta) or the [Datadog Forwarder Lambda function][2].

+If you use the Datadog Lambda Extension, you can use Datadog's native .NET APM tracer to instrument your function.
+If you use the Datadog Forwarder Lambda function, you can use Datadog's integration with AWS X-Ray tracing.

-Note that only the Datadog Lambda Extension supports the `x86_64` architecture only for .NET Lambda functions.
+Note that only the Datadog Lambda Extension only supports the `x86_64` architecture for .NET Lambda functions.
 If your .NET Lambda function uses the `arm64` architecture, you must use the Datadog Forwarder for instrumentation.

 ## Instrumentation
 ### Datadog Lambda Extension